 - Panko breadcrumbs - 1/2 cup

-- Carrots / Mushrooms / Green onions / Limes - Prep as directed and combine carrots and mushrooms.
-Store lime wedges separately.
-(Can be done up to 3 days ahead)
+- Green onions / Lemons - Prep as directed.
+Store separately.
+(Can be done up to 2 days ahead)

 - Make miso-maple butter - Melt butter in the microwave, 30 to 60 seconds.
-Grate ginger.
-Whisk ginger, miso and maple syrup into butter.
+Whisk ginger, miso, and maple syrup into butter.

-- Prep miso-maple panko - Mix butter (the portion for the farro) with panko.
+- Prep miso-maple panko - Mix miso-maple butter (portion for the mushrooms) with panko.

 - Heat oven to 400F / 204C.

-- Toss carrots and mushrooms with cooking oil and spread out onto a sheet pan.
+- Toss carrots and parsnips with cooking oil and spread out onto a sheet pan.
 Season with some salt and pepper.
 Roast until tender, 25 to 30 minutes.

-- Toss roasted carrots and mushrooms with miso-maple butter (the portion for the carrots / mushrooms) and green onions right out of the oven.
+- Toss roasted carrots, parsnips, and beans with miso-maple butter (portion for the vegetables) and green onions right out of the oven.